A New Study Suggests That Neanderthals Were Adept At Creating Fires With Their Stone Tools

 “Some strikes produced only one spark, others produced showers of up to 10 sparks or so.”

-Amazingly, he found that the marks that were left behind on the replica of the Neanderthal hand axe he was using after he created a fire were extremely similar to those that were discovered on authentic Neanderthal hand axes.
+He also found that the marks that were left behind on the replica of the Neanderthal hand-ax he was using after he created a fire were extremely similar to those that were discovered on authentic Neanderthal hand-axes.

 However, merely using these marks as definitive proof that Neanderthals were able to create their own fires is something that does not fully prove his theory, as Andrew Sorensen readily admits.